MuaviyaImran/MuaviyaImran/README.md

-# Hi there 👋 I'm Muaviya Imran
+# Hi 👋 I'm Muaviya Imran

 ## 🚀 About Me
 I'm a **Full-Stack Developer** from Lahore, Pakistan, with 2+ years of professional experience delivering **scalable, high-quality web applications**.
 My expertise lies in building performant **frontend interfaces** and reliable **backend systems**, combining creativity with problem-solving to craft solutions that align with business needs.